tolkee/basecamp/README.md

 # BaseCamp

-A streamlined CLI tool for managing multiple codebases and repositories.
+CLI tool that organizes and manages multiple Git repositories as cohesive codebases.

 BaseCamp helps you organize and work with multiple related Git repositories, making it easy to: